Rebates list

 Net Metering / Net Billing

-Note: The California Public Utilities Commission (CPUC) issued a decision in December 2022 phasing out the current Net Energy Metering (NEM 2.0) tariff and replacing it with a new net billing tariff.
+Note: The California Public Utilities Commission (CPUC) issued a decision in December 2022 phasing out the previous Net Energy Metering (NEM 2.0) tariff and replacing it with a new net billing tariff.
 Customer generators who submit interconnection applications on or after April 15, 2023 will only be eligible for the new net billing tariff.
-The summary immediately below describes the existing NEM 2.0 rules, followed by a summary of the new net billing rules.
+The summary immediately below describes the net billing tariff, followed by a description of the previous NEM 2.0 rules for historical purposes.

 Last Update